-Many of the financial statements you need to understand a company are contained in its annual report.
-If you're considering buying stock in a company, you can request the annual report for free.
+Many of the financial statements you need to understand in a company are contained in its annual report.
+If you're considering buying stock in a company, you can view the annual report on their website for free.
 As opposed to the 10K filings (see below), annual reports are often easier for the average reader to digest.
 They're addressed directly to shareholders, as opposed to addressing regulators with the Securities and Exchange Commission.
 They may include a letter from the CEO, explaining the successes and shortcomings of the past year in simple language.
 These personal touches give insight into the tone within the company, which can be difficult to glean from balance sheets and financial figures alone.

 However, the tone isn't everything, and it's important to read both the annual shareholder report and 10K filing to get a clear picture of a company's overall financial health.
 You may find that some companies forgo the shareholder reports altogether, since they're only legally obligated to produce annual reports for the SEC.